mwilliamson/mammoth-wordpress-plugin/readme.txt

   editor to correctly identify the image and show appropriate editing options.

-* If an image has an alt text description in the original document, set the alt text when uploading that image.
+* If an image has an alt text description in the original document, set the alt text in the media library when uploading that image.

+* If an image has an alt text description in the original document, use it to generate the filename.

 * Show a message while the document is being inserted.